BitcoinDesign/Guide/guide/how-it-works/ecash/introduction.md

    retina = "/assets/images/guide/how-it-works/ecash/how-ecash-works@2x.png"
    mobile = "/assets/images/guide/how-it-works/ecash/how-ecash-works@2x.png"
    mobileRetina = "/assets/images/guide/how-it-works/ecash/how-ecash-works@2x.png"
-   alt-text = "Diagram showing three mints (Mint 1, Mint 2, Mint 3) managing digital currency transactions with groups of users.
+   alt-text = "Diagram showing three mints (Mint 1, Mint 2, Mint 3) managing digital ecash payments with groups of users.
 Each mint is connected to a group of users represented by icons holding digital cash.
-The mints are interconnected with lightning bolts symbolizing fast or real-time transactions, and the Bitcoin symbol appears beneath each mint, indicating that the system is based on Bitcoin technology." caption = "Three mints manage ecash tokens for users, connected by the lightning network." width = 800 height = 508 layout = "full-width"
+The mints are interconnected with lightning bolts symbolizing fast or real-time payments, and the Bitcoin symbol appears beneath each mint, indicating that the system is based on Bitcoin technology." caption = "Three mints manage ecash tokens for users, connected by the lightning network." width = 800 height = 508 layout = "full-width"
 %}

 Bitcoin-backed ecash works by using protocols like [Fedimint]({{ '/guide/how-it-works/ecash/fedimint' | relative_url }}) and [Cashu]({{ '/guide/how-it-works/ecash/cashu/' | relative_url }}).
 Users deposit bitcoin, and in return, they receive bitcoin-backed ecash tokens.
-Users can then spend and receive these ecash tokens, which remain anonymous and unlinkable to their identity, enabling private transactions within the bitcoin ecosystem.
+Users can then spend and receive these ecash tokens, which remain anonymous and unlinkable to their identity, enabling private payments within the bitcoin ecosystem.

-{% include picture.html
-   image = "/assets/images/guide/how-it-works/ecash/connected.png"
-   retina = "/assets/images/guide/how-it-works/ecash/connected@2x.png"
-   mobile = "/assets/images/guide/how-it-works/ecash/connected.png"
-   mobileRetina = "/assets/images/guide/how-it-works/ecash/connected@2x.png"
-   alt-text = "Network diagram labeled ‘Connected through Lightning,’ showing a series of interconnected nodes represented by dots of different colors.
-Purple dots indicate Cashu nodes, blue dots indicate Fedimint nodes, and orange dots represent Lightning nodes.
-The nodes are linked by dotted lines, illustrating the network structure where various systems are connected through the Lightning Network." caption = "Lightning is a popular connective tissue between ecash and bitcoin." width = 800 height = 508 layout = "full-width"
-%}
 ### Key benefits

-* **Faster transactions** - Ecash systems process transactions almost instantly since they rely on a centralized mint.
+* **Faster payments** - Ecash systems process payments almost instantly since they rely on a centralized mint.
 They do not require [network-wide consensus]({{ '/guide/how-it-works/nodes' | relative_url }}) or routing through multiple [lightning nodes]({{ '/guide/how-it-works/nodes/#routing-nodes' | relative_url }}).

-* **Higher volume** - The centralized mint allows ecash systems to handle a larger volume of transactions efficiently.
+* **Higher volume** - The centralized mint allows ecash systems to handle a larger volume of payments efficiently.
 The bottlenecks typical of decentralized networks like the lightning network are avoided.

-* **Simplified processing** - Transactions are validated and settled internally within the mint.
+* **Simplified processing** - payments are validated and settled internally within the mint.
 This reduces complexity and avoids potential delays associated with routing and liquidity issues in the lightning network.

-* **Consistent speed** - Ecash systems offer consistent transaction speeds regardless of network conditions.
-Unlike the lightning network, where transaction speeds can be affected by channel capacity, node connectivity, and node hardware.
+* **Consistent speed** - Ecash systems offer consistent payment speeds regardless of network conditions.
+Unlike the lightning network, where payment speeds can be affected by channel capacity, node connectivity, and node hardware.

 * **Enhanced privacy** - [Blinded signatures](https://en.wikipedia.org/wiki/Blind_signature) safeguard user identities and total balances.
-While the mint can see amounts for individual transactions (like paying an invoice or swapping proofs), it cannot associate these with specific users or determine anyone's total ecash holdings, as there are no user accounts.
+While the mint can see amounts for individual payments (like paying an invoice or swapping proofs), it cannot associate these with specific users or determine anyone's total ecash holdings, as there are no user accounts.

 ---
 ### Ecash protocols